shancarter/ucb-dataviz-fall-2013/classes/maps-intro/index.md

 • Are you a member of the [class Google Group](https://groups.google.com/forum/#!forum/ucb-datavis-2013)?
 Are you sure? **Are you really sure?**

-* Are you on our github [class roster](https://github.com/shancarter/ucb-dataviz-fall-2013/wiki/Roster) page?
+• Are you on our github [class roster](https://github.com/shancarter/ucb-dataviz-fall-2013/wiki/Roster) page?

-• Check out the [gallery of line charts](bar-chart-gallery.html) from your assignments.
-You should all have gotten feedback on both assignments by now.
+• You should all have gotten feedback on both assignments by now.

-• Common mistakes/helpful tips:
+• Common mistakes/helpful tips (we emailed these too):

   - Dynamically calculating averages (or establishing any hierarchy in a data set) in Javascript can be much easier with D3.nest().
 There are some examples of this [here](http://bl.ocks.org/phoebebright/raw/3176159/), but you should check out Shan's wonderful [Mister Nester](bl.ocks.org/shancarter/raw/4748131) as a guide.

+  - Color should be used primarily for communicating information.
+When you use color for anything other than encoding data or as a category label, its use gets confusing.
+If you use Purple text in the headline just as decoration, then when you use color to indicate something meaningful in another part of your graphic people will be confused.
+They will have to stop and think "is this decorative or does this color mean something".
+Basically, it should always mean something.

+  - Choose any font you want, as long as it's not Times New Roman.
+It just screams out that you didn't take the time to style your page (because you probably didn't).
+In general, Arial, Georgia and Verdana are very popular.
+For now, the rule should be, "Don't make anything that you've never seen on another web site before."
+That means no hot-pink comic sans, etc etc. Text should be black, background colors should be white.
+If you want to peruse the day's graphics that went into the NYT in print (so you can see their design decisions), check out this site: https://www.nytsyn.com/images/graphics/

+  - Always label your axis.
+Rarely can you get away with having numbers on a chart without any units (the difference between "9" and "9 strikeouts" or "9 strikeouts per game").
+Tell people what your numbers represent.
+Sometimes you can get away with it if it's super clear from your headline, but mostly it's a good habit to get into.

-• Office hours at 6:30 this weekend
+• Office hours this weekend at 4

 • Two new wikis: first, a [wiki](https://github.com/shancarter/ucb-dataviz-fall-2013/wiki/Things-We-Don't-Get) where you can ask any questions you might have about D3, data, or anything.
 (Like "what is a data join" or "how do I make a table in D3" or "can I subset by multiple values in R?").
 And another one for the [schedule for critiques](https://github.com/shancarter/ucb-dataviz-fall-2013/wiki/Class-presentation-schedule).